Leopold Football Club: History

 The club won two premierships in a row again in 1910 and 1911.
 In 1912, like other MJFA clubs developing formal affiliations, Leopold developed an association with the South Melbourne Football Club, which competed in the Victorian Football League (VFL).
-As South Melbourne was a seniors side, Leopold operated as its juniors team.
+As South Melbourne was a senior side, Leopold operated as its junior team.
+South Melbourne’s 1909 VFL premiership team contained six players (Dave Barry, George Bower, Bob Deas, Horrie Drane, Alf Gough, and Alan Pentland) recruited from the Leopold Club and indicated the standard of the Leopolds.

-A fifth premiership was won in 1915, before the impacts of World War I in Australia affected football competitions.
+A fifth premiership was won in 1913, before the impacts of World War I in Australia affected football competitions.